Online Bandit Learning with Offline Preference Data for Improved RLHF: Introduction

-\textbf{Contributions of this paper.} (i) We present the first online learning algorithm that naturally and effectively incorporates offline preference data into the online phase, even when it comes from a subpar expert.
-The key is that the algorithm is able to model and learn how `competent' the expert is (with respect to the optimal policy).
-This is also the key insight in leveraging any offline dataset in the most effective manner possible. (ii) While our proposed algorithm is a natural extension of posterior sampling for the use of an offline preference dataset, it requires novel and significantly different theoretical analysis.
-We provide novel theoretical guarantees on the minimum size of the offline dataset needed for it to allow learning of the optimal action with high probability in terms of the expert's competence.
-We also provide a novel upper bound on the algorithm's Bayesian regret that reveals the dependence of learning efficiency and effectiveness on the offline dataset size, the expert's competence and knowledge. (iii) We then propose a practical version of our \texttt{warmPref-PS} algorithm that is computationally tractable, and establish its superior empirical performance with regard to certain baselines by 25 to 50\% through extensive experiments and ablation studies.
+\textbf{Contributions of this paper.} (i) We present the first online learning algorithm that incorporates \textit{offline preference data} into online learning, even when it comes from a subpar expert.
+The key is that the algorithm is able to model and learn how `competent' the expert is (with respect to the optimal policy). \textcolor{black}{The algorithm can be used for active learning for RLHF via use of AutotRaters during the online phase. }(ii) While our proposed algorithm is a natural extension of posterior sampling, it requires significantly different theoretical analysis due to the offline preference data (see Lemma \ref{lemma:priordependentinformationset} and Theorem \ref{th:warmtsregretbound}).
+We provide novel theoretical guarantees on the minimum size of the offline dataset needed for it to allow learning of the optimal action.
+We also provide an upper bound on the algorithm's Bayesian regret that reveals the dependence of the offline dataset size, and the expert's `competence'. (iii) We propose a practical version of our $\mathsf{warmPref-PS}$ algorithm , called {\fontfamily{ugm}\selectfont Bootstrapped} $\mathsf{warmPref-PS}$, that is computationally tractable for an infinitely armed bandit environment, and establish its superior empirical performance with regard to baselines.